Lorentzian Einstein metrics with prescribed conformal infinity: Adapted Sobolev spaces

 where $d\te$ is the canonical measure on the sphere and the twisted derivative acts on~$u$ in the obvious way.
 Using a suitable cutoff function that is equal to $1$ in a neighborhood of the boundary and vanishes outside $\cA$, for a function $u$ defined on the ball we can then set

 where $H^m$ is the usual Sobolev space.
-The space $\bH^m_\al$ can then be defined as the closure in this norm of the space of smooth functions compactly supported in the ball, the definition being also applicable to tensor-valued functions using standard arguments.
-For $m=0$ the norm, which does not depend on~$\al$, will be simply denoted by $\|u\|_{\bL}$ or occasionally $\|u\|$.
+The space $\bH^m_\al$ can then be defined as the closure in this norm of the space of smooth functions on~$M$ of compact support, the definition being also applicable to tensor-valued functions using standard arguments.
+For $m=0$ the norm, which does not depend on~$\al$, will be simply denoted by $\|u\|_{\bL}$ or occasionally by $\|u\|$.

-For real $s>0$, we can use interpolation to define the space $\bH^s_\al\equiv \bH^s_\al(\BB^n)$.
+For real $s>0$, we can use interpolation to define the space $\bH^s_\al\equiv \bH^s_\al(\bola)$.
 Equivalently, since $\bD_{x,\al}^*\bD_{x,\al}$ is an essentially self-adjoint operator in $L^2(\RR^+,x\, dx)$ with the domain $C^\infty_0(\RR^+)$, we can write

 where

 is defined using the spectral theorem.
 As we did in~\eqref{Cmr}, we can also consider the space with~$m$ derivatives as above and~$r$ ``regularized'' derivatives.
 For this we use the norm that is defined as